wanghaisheng/responsive-landing-page-starter/content/blog/en/the-ultimate-list-of-iphone-app-ideas.md

 ## Easy Ideas

 1. Building an iPhone app to play the classic game Hangman is a great way to develop your skills.
-2. Build a messaging app to send text messages.
+2. Make a messaging app to send text messages.
 Add at least one feature Apple's messaging platform doesn't already have.
 3. Code an app to play TikTak Toe with your friends.
 4. Program the cook dinner app.
 Every day it sends you a text message with a new, home-cooked dinner to inspire you to make dinner that night.
 5. Build an app to play chess.
 Creating a chess app will not only make you a better iPhone app developer, but it will also make you a much better programmer too!